fedora-cloud/docs/README.md

     * OpenShift/Kubernetes/Deis/etc
     * Mesos
     * Docker Swarm
-* IaaS Cloud Provider Specific Guides
+* IaaS Cloud Provider Specific Guides (both Atomic and regular Fedora)
     * AWS
     * Digital Ocean
     * Linode
 * Vagrant
+    * what it is, how to use it
+    * using Vagrant to deploy to cloud providers
 * Ansible
 * docker examples from (Fedora Dockerfiles)[https://github.com/fedora-cloud/Fedora-Dockerfiles]
     * These will eventually be converted into DistGit when the Docker Layered Image Build System is eventually available
+* Building Images
+    * How do I build images based on Fedora base images?
+    * What is the layered image build service, and how do I use it?
+    * systemd in containers?

 # Licensing